Peter-32/SparkTwitter/README.md

 2. Download Everything Needed
 3. Adding Your Personal Configurations
 4. Run a Console Command to Build
-5. Run the Programs with Spark-Submit
+5. Run the Programs with `spark-submit`

 ### 1) Create a Twitter App (Easy)

-First, to get it out of the way, create a [Twitter app](https://apps.twitter.com/) here.
+First create a [Twitter app](https://apps.twitter.com/) here.
 The application is created after you fill out a form.
 You can put any placeholder when they ask for your website.

 ![Twitter App page 1](src/main/resources/app_twitter_page1.png)